laminas-api-tools/documentation/recipes/join-tables.md

 $results = $statement->execute();
 ```

-If you are using a normal REST resource (_not_ DB-Connected), and using zend-db
+If you are using a normal REST resource (_not_ DB-Connected), and using laminas-db
 or a table gateway to back it, you can likely pull the above into your existing
 resource, and, with a little work, have it returning your entities and
 collections.